 Unlike plain emails or voice mails, Ocean provides an integrated safety feature to prevent overdue responses from "falling through the cracks".

-When you send a questionnaire or secure message, you can request to be notified if the patient hasn't responded within a specific timeframe ("Notify me if no response after").
+- When you send a questionnaire or secure message, you can request to be notified if the patient hasn't responded within a specific timeframe (using the "Notify me if no response after" features).
 You can adjust this setting in the Security Information panel in the dialog used to send an online message or questionnaire.

 Note: You do not need to use the "Allow Reply" feature in order to track these messages.
-Messages that do not have an "allow reply" will still present a checkbox for patients to confirm receiving the messages.
-See this article for more information about secure messages features.
+Messages that do not have allow for replies will still present a checkbox for patients to confirm receiving the messages.
+For more information about secure messages features, please refer to Ocean Online Message Settings.

 Patient responses may be overdue for the following reasons: